-The Zoning By-law shall establish zone provisions related to residential intensification, infilling and redevelopment to ensure compatibility with the existing character of the surrounding residential neighbourhood.
+- i) The Zoning By-law shall establish zone provisions related to residential intensification, infilling and redevelopment to ensure compatibility with the surrounding residential neighbourhood. - j) The Town may develop urban design guidelines or require an Urban Design Study through the development approvals process to assist in defining character and compatibility as well as the types of development that may be appropriate in these areas.